William Shatner Needs Your Help: Priceline is Hiring 75 Work-From-Home Reps

 Well, the Negotiator needs your help now.

-Priceline, one of the country’s largest travel sites, is recruiting about 75 work-from-home customer support agents between now and June.
+Priceline, one of the country’s largest travel sites, is recruiting about 75 work-from-home customer support agents between now and the end of the year.

 Priceline is Hiring Work-From-Home Customer Support Agents